auth0/Auth0.Android/README.md

     @Override
     public void onFailure(@NonNull Dialog dialog) {
         //failed with a dialog
+        // Update UI on main thread
+        activity.runOnUiThread { dialog.show(); };
     }

     @Override
     public void onFailure(AuthenticationException exception) {
         //failed with an exception
+        // Update UI on main thread
+        activity.runOnUiThread { // Update UI };
     }

     @Override
     public void onSuccess(@NonNull Credentials credentials) {
         //succeeded!
+        // Update UI on main thread
+        activity.runOnUiThread { // Update UI };
     }
 };
 ```

+It is important to note that the callback might not occur on the main thread.
+If you need to update any UI ensure that it is run on the main thread.

 If you've followed the configuration steps, the authentication result will be redirected from the browser to your application and you'll receive it in the Callback.